 - No Fat

-- Low Carb (Standard shot contains .04g in the form of sugar which are transformed into energy as soon as it enters the body.)
+- Low Carb (Standard shot contains .04g in the form of sugar which is transformed into energy as soon as it enters the body.)

 - Antioxidant (contains ellagic acid)

 - Delicious taste